 - Previous safety violations for trucking company or truck driver

 Don't wait to contact us.
 Remember, the trucking company and its insurance company will typically begin investigating within hours after the accident.
 You need a lawyer as soon as possible on your side, fighting for your rights.
 We work tirelessly on every truck accident we handle in Virginia.
 Attorney William P. Davis has been practicing law since 1999 and has successfully resolved many accident cases.
-Fellow attorneys George "Tripp" Hunt and David B. Hart also have decades of experience working with clients on complicated car accidents.
+Attorney George "Tripp" Hunt also has years of experience working with clients on complicated car accidents.